Refrigeration by modified Otto cycles and modified swaps through generalized measurements: Refrigeration by second type modified Otto cycle

 which is also independent from the measurement-based stroke too, and as is evident, it is the same as COP of familiar Otto cycle refrigerator.
 So what does measurement do really?
 To answer to this question, let us at first consider the case that the measurement process (1) has not been activated, i.e. $\xi=0$.
 In this case $W(\xi=0)=0$ so $W_{in}=W_{ex}(\xi=0)$, thus the required work for the refrigeration is provided only by an external agent.

-Now, in the presence of measurement-based stroke, i.e. $\xi\ne0$, it is observed a measurement-induced quantum engine whose operation along the modified cycle consists of absorption of heat $Q'(\xi)$ from the hot reservoir and transfer a part of it, i.e. $Q(\xi)$, into the measurement apparatus along with extraction of work $W(\xi)$ such that $W(\xi)=-(Q'(\xi)+Q(\xi))$ (Fig. 4).
-Evidently, the efficiency of this quantum engine is the same as of the familiar Otto cycle heat engine.
-The extracted work can be regarded (by a suitable feedback) as a part of required work for the refrigeration so the remainder part is supplied by an external agent ($W_{in}=W_{ex}(\xi)-W_{ex}(\xi)$).
+Now, in the presence of measurement-based stroke, i.e. $\xi\ne0$, a three-stroke measurement-induced quantum engine is activated such that whose operation cycle is along the modified cycle.
+This cycle consists of absorption of heat $Q'(\xi)$ from the hot reservoir and transfer a part of it, i.e. $Q(\xi)$, into the measurement apparatus along with extraction of work $W(\xi)$ such that $W(\xi)=-(Q'(\xi)+Q(\xi))$, as shown in Fig. 4.
+Strictly speaking, along the modified cycle, two machines works simultaneously one as a familiar Otto cycle refrigerator independent from the measurement process and the other as an engine whose efficiency is the same as of an Otto engine and strictly depends on the measurement (see Fig. 4).
+Hence, the extracted work can be regarded (by a suitable feedback) as a part of required work for the refrigeration so the remainder part is supplied by an external agent ($W_{in}=W_{ex}(\xi)-W(\xi)$).
 Furthermore, since $W_{ex}(\xi)$ is a linearly decreasing function of $\xi$, then it becomes zero for the following value of measurement strength parameter as